-- Note: This process is available only to customers who have the paid permission set license, "Files Connect for on-premises external data sources."
-This license is no longer available for purchase. - 1.
+- Note: This process requires a paid permission set license, "Files Connect for on-premises external data sources."
+For information about permission set licenses, see Salesforce Help. - 1.
 Set Up a Secure Agent for SharePoint 2010 or 2013 on a Linux or Windows server to securely connect Salesforce to data stored behind your firewall. - 2.
 Define an External Data Source for SharePoint 2010 or 2013.